Fluid-Mechanics-Lund-University/welcome/README.md

 source $FOAM_BASHRC
 ```

+Then, you need to
+- Add the commands to run OpenFOAM programs into a job script.
+- Apply for appropriate computing resources in the job script, and start the simulation after that.

 #### Test
 Some jobscripts are provided in jobDd.
 Transfer them to the supercomputer and go to each directiory and submit the job
 ```bash